WebAssembly/design/AstSemantics.md

 ### Linear Memory Operations

-Linear memory operations are annotated with a memory type and perform a conversion between that memory type and a basic type.
+Linear memory operations are annotated with a memory type and perform a conversion between that memory type and a local type.

 Loads read data from linear memory, convert from their memory type to a basic type, and return the result: